MaksimDzhangirov/backendBankExample/docs/part48-eng.md

 to remove all existing services.

-Check the existing docker images,
+Check the existing Docker images,

 ```shell
 docker images